cryptopunksnotdead/punks.starter/README.md

 ## Collection №2 -  One Hundred Pixel Art Punks

 Let's take on a bigger pixel art collection.
-Let's try to generate a pixel-perfect clone of the first one hundred punks in the original Larva Labs series in the classic 24x24 format.
+Let's try to generate a pixel-perfect copy of the first one hundred punks in the original Larva Labs series in the classic 24x24 format.

 Let's copy and (re)use all punk (building) blocks in the original series (24x24):